-Nikon has produced 95 million Nikkor lenses for interchangeable-lens cameras since production began in 1959.
+Nikon celebrates production of 95 million Nikkor lenses for interchangeable-lens cameras

 Nikon released the first Nikkor SLR lens in 1959, alongside the Nikon F. The first Nikon SLR lenses included the 50mm f/2 Nikkor-S Auto.
 Nikon reached the 90 million lens milestone in October 2014.
 Lenses released this year include the AF-S Nikkor 300mm f/4E PF ED VR, a fixed-length telephoto.

 TOKYO – Nikon Corporation is pleased to announce that total production of NIKKOR lenses*1 for Nikon interchangeable-lens cameras reached 95 million in the middle of July, 2015.

 *1 Interchangeable lenses for Nikon SLR cameras and Nikon 1 Advanced Camera with Interchangeable Lenses.

 In 1959, Nikon (then Nippon Kogaku K.K.) released the Nikon F, as well as its first NIKKOR lenses for Nikon SLR cameras, including the NIKKOR-S Auto 5cm f/2.
 The NIKKOR tradition has continued over the many years since those first lenses were released.